e3prom/rVRRPd/README.md

    * Has compatibility with RFC3768 turned on (may be required to fully interoperate with some vendor).
    * Uses the network driver `libnl` which leverage the netlink protocol.
 Alternatively, `ioctls` can be used, which removes the primary IP addresses for the VIP when in Master state.
    * Set authentication to the RFC2338 Simple authentication method.
-   * Set the secret to be shared between the virtual routers.
+   * Set the secret key to be shared between the virtual routers.

 * When master, install a `static default` route with a next-hop of `10.240.0.254`.